yahoo/serviceping/README.rst

     rtt min/avg/max/dev = 62.98/73.31/87.14/56.00 ms
     $

+The output shows that two hosts are responding to this request, and that they are returning different amounts of data in their responses.

 Pinging a URL with timings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The detailed timing flag adds timings for each step of each request.
+The detailed timing flag adds timings for each step of each request,

-This is useful for determining what is causing latency issues or errors.
+which is useful for determining the causes of latency issues or errors.

 Here we are doing the previous example with detailed timings.

-In the results we can see a few new things.

-It is clear that the host with address 157.166.226.25 is taking significantly longer to establish the tcp connection and handle the http get request.

 .. code-block::